jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 **IV.
 Method that we collect your information**

-**4.1 You apply to become a member of JD Cloud**
+**4.1 You apply to become a member of JD Cloud & AI**

-**4.1.1 When you create a JD Cloud account on JD Cloud website, through the mobile phone number in the People’s Republic of China that you voluntarily submitted, as well as the account number you set up.**
+**4.1.1 When you create a JD Cloud & AI account on JD Cloud & AI website, through the mobile phone number in the People’s Republic of China that you voluntarily submitted, as well as the account number you set up.**

-**4.1.2 After you complete registration of JD Cloud account, you can continue to fill in your information in the "Basic information" column of the account, including (1) your membership type (individual, enterprise), company name (if you have completed real-name verification, the company name will be subject to your real-name verification information), main business, (2) contact information (region and street where you locate).
+**4.1.2 After you complete registration of JD Cloud & AI account, you can continue to fill in your information in the "Basic information" column of the account, including (1) your membership type (individual, enterprise), company name (if you have completed real-name verification, the company name will be subject to your real-name verification information), main business, (2) contact information (region and street where you locate).
 Failure in providing such information will not affect your use of a certain service.
-The (1) type information you provide in this article will help us better understand your requirements for JD Cloud services, so that JD Cloud can promote and introduce products to you specifically; as for the (2) type information you provide in this article, JD Cloud may use the above methods to promote and publicize products to you, send business notifications (including bills) or conduct business communication with you.**
+The (1) type information you provide in this article will help us better understand your requirements for JD Cloud & AI services, so that JD Cloud & AI can promote and introduce products to you specifically; as for the (2) type information you provide in this article, JD Cloud & AI may use the above methods to promote and publicize products to you, send business notifications (including bills) or conduct business communication with you.**

 **4.1.3 When a sub-account is created under your account, please collect name, mobile phone number and email of the sub-account subject.
 Personal information about your sub-account submitted will be deemed as that you have obtained the sub-account subject authorization and submitted the above information of sub-account.**

-**4.1.4 After you complete registration of JD Cloud account, you can submit contact information in the Management Console of the account, including the email address and mobile phone number of the contact you specify.
-JD Cloud will send business notices or have business communication with you via the above information.**
+**4.1.4 After you complete registration of JD Cloud & AI account, you can submit contact information in the Management Console of the account, including the email address and mobile phone number of the contact you specify.
+JD Cloud & AI will send business notices or have business communication with you via the above information.**

 **4.1.5 If you only need to use basic services such as browsing and searching, you do not need to register as our member and provide the above information.**

-**4.1.6 If you have registered a JD account, you can log in JD Cloud website with said account.
-If you log in JD Cloud website with JD account, the real-name registration information (name/company name, ID card number/business license number, mobile phone number/email address) of your JD registered account will be synchronized to JD Cloud.**
+**4.1.6 If you have registered a JD account, you can log in JD Cloud & AI website with said account.
+If you log in JD Cloud & AI website with JD account, the real-name registration information (name/company name, ID card number/business license number, mobile phone number/email address) of your JD registered account will be synchronized to JD Cloud & AI.**

-**4.2 Your Use of JD Cloud Services**
+**4.2 Your Use of JD Cloud & AI Services**

-**4.2.1 When you use JD Cloud services, you shall provide your real identity information through your account to complete real-name verification.
+**4.2.1 When you use JD Cloud & AI services, you shall provide your real identity information through your account to complete real-name verification.
 During such process, you will provide your name (company principal name), ID card number (business license number), enterprise registration region, enterprise nature, enterprise name and business license registration number, enterprise authorized person information and bank account information (including bank of deposit, bank account number).**

-**4.2.2 Before accepting services such as domain, ICP filing, JD Cloud will display the information you need to submit to you through the page of JD Cloud website according to the laws of the People’s Republic of China, which shall be subject to the website page display at that time; if you do not use some services, you do not need to provide relevant information.**
+**4.2.2 Before accepting services such as domain, ICP filing, JD Cloud & AI will display the information you need to submit to you through the page of JD Cloud & AI website according to the laws of the People’s Republic of China, which shall be subject to the website page display at that time; if you do not use some services, you do not need to provide relevant information.**

 **4.2.3 After you use our service, we will also send a contract and/or invoice and others to you as required according to the recipient name, contact information and shipping address.**